 The Adult Education Committee provides guidance on the planning and impact of the Center for Adult Jewish Learning.
-We invite members to join us who are interested in helping develop the classes, speakers, and other educational programming offered at Temple Israel in partnership with the Director of Education, Rabbi Suzie Jacobson, and the Managing Director of the Center, Brigid Goggin.
+We welcome anyone who is interested in helping develop classes, speakers, and other educational programming offered at Temple Israel.

-Dedicated to documenting our congregational history as a resource for our clergy, staff, and those in the public who seek to understand the ways in which TI has impacted the history of American social, religious, and cultural development.
+The Archives Committee is dedicated to documenting our congregational history as a resource for our clergy, staff, and those members of the public who seek to understand the ways in which TI has impacted the history of American social, religious, and cultural development.

 The Audit Committee approves the accounting policies and procedures and engages the services of a Certified Public Accountant to audit the financial report of our congregation.